robert-laws/robert-laws.github.io/my_collections/_posts/2021-10-03-web-accessibility.md

 </body>
 ```

 It's also important to provide users with a logical progression through a website using the tab key.
 Also, users who can view a webpage but use a keyboard to navigate through the page content need clear visual cues when an element on the webpage is focused, typically with a prominent and color-blind safe border around the element.

 Another important consideration is helping users to move through web pages without any unexpected problems.
 For example, when modal boxes are used, it's important to allow a user to progress through the modal with the keyboard and provide the user a way to progress through the context as well as exit it without being trapped.
 The concept is described as [No Keyboard Trap](https://www.w3.org/TR/UNDERSTANDING-WCAG20/keyboard-operation-trapping.html) and is described in detail on the W3C website.

+#### Reduced Motion

+For some users, websites that contain either quick or persistent motion or animations in the page or by interactive elements on the page can produce could cause problems like dizziness or even induce seizures in the worst cases.
+It's recommended to limit the amount of animations, but in cases where animations do have significant motion, the developer can offer a _reduced motion_ option.
+Users on modern operating systems have the ability to indicate that they prefer reduced motion, which is then used by the browser to request a version of the animation that conforms to this setting.

 ## Conclusion